Close Menu

 Small-cap companies, with market caps usually ranging from $250 million to $2 billion, are often younger businesses or niche players.
 These companies may be developing new products, entering new markets, or undergoing transitions that could sharply change their earnings prospects.
 The potential for rapid growth is a major draw for investors.

-However, small caps carry higher risk.
+However, small caps carry a higher risk.
 Limited access to capital, less predictable cash flow, and greater sensitivity to economic shifts can lead to larger price swings.
 Small-cap investing often requires a longer time horizon and a tolerance for volatility, as some companies succeed spectacularly while others fail.

 Micro-cap companies are typically those with market capitalizations below $250 million.
 These stocks can offer extreme growth opportunities but also come with elevated risk, thin trading volumes, and susceptibility to market manipulation.
 Due diligence and caution are especially important in this segment.